dshukertjr/spot/README.md

 create policy "Users can update own profile." on public.users for update with check (auth.uid() = id);

-create table if not exists public.posts (
+create table if not exists public.videos (
-    id uuid not null primary key DEFAULT uuid_generate_v4 (), creator_uid uuid references public.users not null,
+    id uuid not null primary key DEFAULT uuid_generate_v4 (), user_id uuid references public.users not null,
-    created_at timestamp with time zone default timezone('utc' :: text, now()) not null, video_url text,
+    created_at timestamp with time zone default timezone('utc' :: text, now()) not null, url text,
-    video_image_url text,
+    image_url text,
     thumbnail_url text,
     gif_url text,
     description varchar(320),
     location geography(POINT)
 );
-comment on table public.posts is 'Holds all the video posts.';
+comment on table public.videos is 'Holds all the video videos.';

-alter table public.posts enable row level security;
+alter table public.videos enable row level security;
-create policy "Posts are viewable by everyone. " on public.posts for select using (true);
+create policy "Videos are viewable by everyone. " on public.videos for select using (true);
-create policy "Users can insert their own posts." on public.posts for insert with check (auth.uid() = creator_uid);
+create policy "Users can insert their own videos." on public.videos for insert with check (auth.uid() = user_id);
-create policy "Users can update own posts." on public.posts for update with check (auth.uid() = creator_uid);
+create policy "Users can update own videos." on public.videos for update with check (auth.uid() = user_id);
-create policy "Users can delete own posts." on public.posts for delete using (auth.uid() = creator_uid);
+create policy "Users can delete own videos." on public.videos for delete using (auth.uid() = user_id);

 create table if not exists public.comments (
     id uuid not null primary key,
-    post_id uuid references public.posts not null,
+    video_id uuid references public.videos not null,
-    creator_uid uuid references public.users not null,
+    user_id uuid references public.users not null,
     created_at timestamp with time zone default timezone('utc' :: text, now()) not null, text varchar(320),